 Do You Need a Copy Writer or a Content Writer to get the most exposure for your business?

 Several differences exist between a copywriter vs a content writer which many get confused about so don’t worry, you’re not alone.
 Both content and copy are essential elements needed in digital marketing and on your website but make no mistake they are not one in the same.
-So how do you know which one to pick to do the job you need?
+So how do you know which one to pick to do the best job for your business?

 What is Copy Writing?